-6 When the applicable Transmission Owner or applicable Generator Owner Transmission Owner is prevented from performing a Vegetation Inspection within the timeframe in R6 due to a natural disaster, the TO or GO is granted a
+&lt;sup>6 When the applicable Transmission Owner or applicable General and environmental factors that could Vegetation Inspection within the timeframe in R6 due to a natural disaster, the 10 of 10 is granted a time extension

 - M6.
-Each applicable Transmission Owner and applicable Generator Owner Transmission Owner has evidence that it conducted Vegetation Inspections of the transmission line ROW for all applicable lines at least once per calendar year but with no more than 18 calendar months between inspections on the same ROW.
+Each applicable Transmission Owner and applicable Generator Owner has evidence that it conducted Vegetation Inspections of the transmission line ROW for all applicable lines at least once per calendar year but with no more than 18 calendar months between inspections on the same ROW.
 Examples of acceptable forms of evidence may include completed and dated work orders, dated invoices, or dated inspection records.
 (R6) - R7.
-Each applicable Transmission Owner and applicable Generator Owner Transmission Owner-shall complete 100% of its annual vegetation work plan of applicable lines to ensure no vegetation encroachments occur within the MVCD.
+Each applicable Transmission Owner and applicable Generator Owner shall complete 100% of its annual vegetation work plan of applicable lines to ensure no vegetation encroachments occur within the MVCD.
 Modifications to the work plan in response to changing conditions or to findings from vegetation inspections may be made (provided they do not allow encroachment of vegetation into the MVCD) and must be documented.
-The percent completed calculation is based on the number of units actually completed divided by the number of units in the final amended plan (measured in units of choice - circuit, pole line, line miles or kilometers, etc.) Examples of reasons for modification to annual plan may include [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]:
+The percent completed calculation is based on the number of units actually completed divided by the number of units in the final amended plan